-Students pursuing the A.A. in General Studies degree must complete the following requirements: General Education Requirements 42 hours Graduation Requirements (includes a foreign language) 6-18 hours Electives 4-6 hours
+Students pursuing the A.A. in General Studies degree must complete the following General Education Requirements

+Graduation Requirements (includes a foreign language)

+Electives

-Associate of Science in General Studies
+Associate of Science in General Studi es

-ts:
+Students pursuing the A.A. in General Studies degree must complete the following requirements:

-42 hours
+General Education Requirements 42 hours

-10 hours
+Graduation Requirements 10 hours

-12 hours
+10.1